vivagarwal/cp_practice_platform/README.md

-Here's a creative and engaging README for your full stack project using FastAPI as the backend and Next.js as the frontend:

----

 # 🚀 Full Stack Code Runner & CP Problem Management System

 🎉 Welcome to the **Code Runner & CP Problem Management System**!
 This is a full stack application designed to allow users to run code, solve programming challenges, and manage coding problems with a FastAPI backend and a Next.js frontend.